gzu-ai/website/content/_index.md

           position: right
           color: '#666'
       - title: Lecture & Learn
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'The research of the OKRR lab ranges from knowledge representation and reasoning to artificial neural networks!'
         align: left
         background:
           image: